PapersOfMathieuNls/phd-thesis/02_background.md

 ## Providers\label{sec:revision-provider}

-In this proposal, we mainly refer to three version control systems: `Svn`, `Git` and, to a lesser extent, `Mercurial`.
+In this thesis, we mainly refer to three version control systems: `Svn`, `Git` and, to a lesser extent, `Mercurial`.
 `SVN` is distributed by the Apache Foundation and is a centralized concurrent version system that can handle conflicts in the different versions of different developers.
 SVN  is widely used in industry.
 At the opposite, `Git` is a distributed revision control system --- originally developed by Linus Torvald --- where revisions can be kept locally for a while and then shared with the rest of the team.
 Finally, `Mercurial` is also a distributed revision system, but shares many concepts with `SVN`.